Maize milling

-Maize milling is the processing of maize (corn) for safe and palatable consumption as food.
+Maize miller is the processing of maize (corn) for safe and palatable consumption as food.
 Processing can be by machine-milling in either large- or small-scale mills, or by hand-milling in domestic or community settings.

 The maize is first cleaned and then "conditioned", or "tempered", by soaking the kernels in water.
 This facilitates the separation of the seed coat and pericarp from the endosperm.
 Further processing consists of separating components of the grain, and grinding it into various grades.

 Cleaning and conditioning

 Cleaning and conditioning of the maize is an important step in the process and refers to the removal of foreign material and all that is not maize kernels from the to-be milled grain that lowers the quality of the product such as husk, straw, dust, sand, and everything too big or too small and lighter than a maize kernel.

 It also refers to the removal of poisonous seeds, and material harmful to the milling equipment such as metal and stones.
 Conditioning refers to the addition of moisture to the maize to allow the bran to be peeled off in flakes during milling with plate or roller mills, allowing easy separation in a sifter and, most importantly, to add mass to the meal.